BambooFlower/Simple-Games/Code/README.md

 Pygame contains:

-- Multiplayer game: A backbone system for a multiplayer game
+- Multiplayer game: A backbone system for a multiplayer game.
+Major contributions by [@chelyabinsk](https://github.com/chelyabinsk)
 - Pong: An implementation of the classic game
 - Snake: An implementation of the classic game